tankh99/tp/docs/DeveloperGuide.md

     - Easier to implement.
     - This is the implementation that take inspires from DBMS auto-increment.
     - Consistency in appointment ID.
-    - Easier to store as a separate file for appointments storage.
+    - Easier to store as a separate file for appointment storage.
   - Cons: Confusion for users who expect appointment ID to increase one by one.
   - Mitigation: Ensure that the appointment ID is unique.

 - **Alternative 2 (AB3 choice):** No fixed appointment ID.
 AppointmentID is relative to the Appointment view.
   - Pros: More flexible for users.
   - Cons: More complex to implement.
-May lead to inconsistencies between appointments.
+It may lead to inconsistencies between appointments.

 **Aspect: Where to store appointments locally**
 - **Alternative 1 (current choice):** Store appointments in a separate file.